lidofinance/lido-dao/docs/dev-fork.md

 NETWORK_NAME=mainnet RUN_CMD=mainnet node scripts/start-aragon.js
 ```

-That script set the right environment variables, download and start Aragon client at `http://localhost:3000/#/lido-dao.aragonid.eth`
+That script sets the right environment variables, downloads and starts Aragon client at `http://localhost:3000/#/lido-dao.aragonid.eth`

 Sync data on the fork is not very fast, so you need to wait ~90sec